-The State Agency Commander (SAC) is in place at all times.
-The SAC will be supported by the Principal Officer Wildlife Emergencies and regionally by the Regional Agency Commanders (RAC) who are the initial point of contact to address wildlife welfare needs in the event of an emergency.
+The State Agency Commander (SAC) arrangement is always in place.
+The SAC will be supported by the Principal Officer Wildlife Emergencies (POWE) and regionally by the Regional Agency Commanders (RAC) who are the initial point of contact to address wildlife welfare needs in the event of an emergency.